AmarMaksumic/FIR-Filter-Design/README.md

 <br>

 The critical path per the report is 8.663ns on the FPGA.
 A majority of this time (about 5.811ns) is due to the physical route that is taken on the FPGA.
 The logic only takes 2.852ns.
-We can also see that this occured on the accumulator pipeline @ tap 101.
-My implentation handles multipling the current tap by its coefficient and adding to the previous accumulations within this step/region:
+We can also see that this occurred on the accumulator pipeline @ tap 101.
+My implementation handles multiplying the current tap by its coefficient and adding to the previous accumulations within this step/region:

     accumulator_pipeline[j] <= (accumulator_pipeline[j-1] + delay_pipeline[2*(j-1)+1] * coeffs[j]);